baxterwells/Portfolio/Business Analyst Projects/README.md

 - Chick-fil-A Corporate
 - Kimberly-Clark

-I have also included examples of real-world scenarios, such as a document that provides guidance for the data cleanup, as well as a workflow diagram for a typical project flow.
+I have also included examples of real-world scenarios, such as a data cleanup document and a workflow diagram for a typical project flow.